ibm-cloud-docs/atracker/iam-service-auth.md

 For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).

-## Supported service to service authorizations
+## Service to service authorizations
 {: #iam-service-auth-2}

 The following table lists the different S2S authorizations that you can configure when you use the {{site.data.keyword.atracker_full_notm}} service: